Clarification details

 Selection of a geographic topic

-The topic needs to be clearly geographic in nature, and relate to the ‘Place and Environment’ conceptual strand of the New Zealand Curriculum.
-Sociological topics could distract students from approaching the topic from a geographic perspective, applying geographic concepts and using geographic terminology.
+The topic needs to be clearly geographic in nature and relate to the ‘Place and Environment’ conceptual strand of the New Zealand Curriculum.
+Sociological topics such as a theme not linked to place could distract students from approaching the topic from a geographic perspective and using geographic terminology.
 Evidence of the global spatial dimension must be explicit throughout the report.

-A description of a spatial or temporal pattern on a global scale using geographic terminology and concepts
+A description of a global pattern using geographic terminology

 Factors and/or processes that contribute to the pattern

-This aspect of the explanation needs to continue to focus on the identified pattern.
-Explicit links are required between the factors and/or processes and the pattern, in order to demonstrate understanding of the causal relationship.
-Conceptual understandings of pattern, process, interaction, etc. are fundamental to this standard.
+This aspect of the explanation needs to continue to focus on the identified global pattern.
+Explicit links are required between the factors and/or processes and the global pattern, in order to demonstrate understanding of the causal relationship.